salmanfrds/moneytrail/README.md

 ---

 ## c) Introduction
-**Problem:** Many students and young professionals struggle to keep track of their daily expenses.
-Complex financial apps often have steep learning curves and too many unnecessary features, leading to user abandonment.

-**Motivation:** We want to build a "frictionless" tracking experience.
-The goal is to allow users to record a transaction in under 5 seconds.

-**Relevance:** Financial literacy starts with awareness.
-By providing a straightforward tool for tracking income versus expenses, users can make better financial decisions and manage their monthly budgets effectively.
+Managing personal finances is a common challenge, especially among students and young adults who often struggle to track daily expenses, control spending habits, and plan savings effectively.
+Many individuals still rely on manual methods or fragmented tools, which can be time-consuming and prone to errors.
+As a result, users may lose awareness of where their money is being spent, leading to poor financial decisions and financial stress.

+MoneyTrail is a mobile budget tracker application designed to help users monitor their income and expenses in a simple, organised, and user-friendly manner.
+The application is motivated by the growing need for financial awareness and discipline in daily life.
+By providing clear insights through categorised expenses, summaries, and visual indicators, MoneyTrail aims to support better financial planning and responsible money management.

 ---

 ## d) Objectives
-1. To develop a cross-platform mobile application using Flutter for tracking personal finances.
+1. To help users record and track daily income and expenses efficiently.
+2. To enable users to categorise expenses for better spending analysis.
-2. To provide a clear visualization of the user's current balance and recent transaction history.
+3. To provide a clear overview of monthly budgets and remaining balances.
-3. To implement a secure authentication system for user data privacy.
-4. To enable CRUD (Create, Read, Update, Delete) functionality for daily transactions.
+4. To increase users’ awareness of their spending patterns.
+5. To support better financial planning and savings habits.

 ---

 ## e) Target Users
-* **University Students:** Who need to manage limited allowances/loans (PTPTN).
-* **Young Professionals:** Who are just starting to manage their own salaries.
+* University and college students managing limited allowances.
-* **Gig Workers:** Who need to track irregular income streams and daily expenses.
+* Young professionals who want to track personal expenses.
+* Individuals seeking a simple and lightweight budget tracking solution.
+* Users with basic financial literacy who prefer an easy-to-use mobile app.

 ---